HrithikDhongadi/cpp_node_test/README.md

 # cpp_node_test
-## A Ros node split into A header file, source file and a main cpp file for better project management.
+## A package that consists of a Ros node split into A header file, source file and a main cpp file for better project management.